Difficulty Swallowing Pills?

 During the VFSS, the barium pill was embedded in applesauce.
 We first see the pill getting stuck in the throat in a space called the valleculae (“pocket” between the base of the tongue and the epiglottis – in the throat/pharynx).
 When dry effortful swallows were not working, we tried a liquid wash.
 Washing pills down with liquid can be dangerous, causing aspiration on the liquid or pill, and this particular individual had a tendency to tip the head back.
 Therefore, we tried a small sip and chin tuck, which worked to clear the pill plus liquid out of the throat/pharynx without aspiration.
 However, then the pill got held-up in the food tube/esophagus.

-In this next video, we see the pill embedded in “Assure Slide – Forte” (Slide was the product name at that time, which was an extremely thick gel).
-It all clears easily out of the mouth and through the throat without getting stuck this time.
+In this next video, we see the pill embedded in “Assure Slide – Forte” (Slide was the product name at that time, which was an extremely thick gel – same as Phazix).
+It all clears easily out of the mouth and smoothly through the throat without getting stuck this time.
 It even pushes the other pill down through the esophagus with no further hold-up (no further esophageal retention).
 Both pills were emptying through the esophagus quickly.

-Financial Disclosure: Assure Slide/Phazix hired this author (Karen Sheffler, MS, CCC-SLP, BCS-S) as a dysphagia consultant, and paid a small consultant fee to research and review this product.
+Financial Disclosure: Arkray USA Inc./Phazix hired this author (Karen Sheffler, MS, CCC-SLP, BCS-S) as a dysphagia consultant, and paid a small consultant fee to research and review this product.
 Author does not make any commission on the individual sales of the product.
 In June 2021, the company paid an honorarium to provide a webinar.